 As you can sort of see in the picture above (and clearly see in the two pictures below), the dress seems solid from the front, but it’s not, there’s a suprise rainbow at the back!
 I love that detail: the dress looks so classic at first sight (and if I wear a cardigan over it), but it has that little something special.

 This was really the perfect project to get back on my (presser, mwahaha!) feet.
-I’ve already been wearing it almost everyday, though only once styled exactly as on the picture.
+I’ve already been wearing it almost everyday, though only once styled exactly as in the pictures.
 The rest of the time it had to be accompanied by tights (in July!), a jacket and rain boots.

 And from as soon as I started working on it, but even more so since I finished it, I’ve been feeling ready to tackle projects that are a little more challenging, i.e. ones that I haven’t already sewn before.
 The next one, which I’m working on at the moment, is a chambray Centaurée dress!